nautobot/nautobot/nautobot/docs/development/role-internals.md

 Any bulk edit form that is intended to have a `role` field must inherit from `nautobot.extras.forms.RoleModelBulkEditFormMixin`.
 This mixin adds a non-required `role` field to the form, and constrains the eligible role choices to the object type being edited.

+Any CSV import form that is intended to have a required or non-required `role` field must inherit from either `nautobot.extras.forms.RoleRequiredRoleModelCSVFormMixin` or `nautobot.extras.forms.RoleModelCSVFormMixin`, respectively, which adds the specified role field to the form and constrains the eligible role choices to the object type being imported.

 ## `RoleSerializerField` serializer field

 Any serializer that is intended to have a `role` field must either inherit from one of these: